Changes to bowel cancer treatments during the coronavirus pandemic

 Your clinical team are best placed to talk with you about your treatment and appointments.
 They will work with you to work out the best course of action in each individual situation.
 If you have any concerns or questions about your treatment, please speak to your clinical team.

-If you begin an interim treatment during the COVID-19 pandemic you'll be allowed to continue taking this treatment until you and your clinician decide together that it's time to stop, or to switch to a different treatment.
-This guidance will remain until at least 1 July 2021.
-In July, there were will be another review to see if these interim treatments need to be in place for longer.
+If you begin an interim treatment during the COVID-19 pandemic you will be allowed to continue taking this treatment until you and your clinician decide together that it's time to stop, or to switch to a different treatment.
+This guidance will remain until at least 31 March 2022.
+In December there were will be another review to see if these interim treatments need to be in place for longer.

-The suspension of the treatment break rules will apply until at least 1 July 2021.
-In July, there were will be another review to see if this suspension needs to be in place for longer.
+The suspension of the treatment break rule will apply until at least 31 March 2022.
+In December, there were will be another review to see if this suspension needs to be in place for longer.
 Read more about treatment breaks and what we have been doing in our blog.

 If you have concerns about your clinical trial, or if your trial has been stopped, you should contact your clinical team with questions about your individual treatment.

 The National Institute for Health Research (NIHR) issued guidance earlier during the pandemic response which recognised that much research would need to pause, not least because many clinical research teams were asked to redeploy to help with providing patient care.
 The NIHR has now published a framework to support work towards the restoration of research that they fund and/or support.
 Their COVID-19 response can be found on the NIHR website.

 Clinicians will always make decisions to prioritise treatment for those most in need and in consultation with patients.